catseye/Fountain/README.md

 ### To think about

 *   When parameters are declared, do we also want to declare their types?
-*   Will we want productions to have arguments and how would that work?
 *   Will we want variables of string type?
 *   Will we want variables of "string produced by a certain production" type?
 *   What other types might we want?
 Lists and maps and sets seem likely.